Flatfile Alternatives for Recurring Imports and Complex Transformations

 DataFlowMapper Team

-The Custom Code Trap
+The Custom Code Dependency

 Understanding the Market: The "Two Flatfiles"

-1. The Embedded Portal: The Client-Facing Widget
+1. The Embedded Portal: The Client-Facing Upload Widget

 2. The Collaborative Platform: The Internal Workspace

-• Structured environment for multi-party data cleaning
+• Structured environment for multi-party data cleaning and review

-• Database-like Workbooks with spreadsheet interface [5]
+• Database-like Workbooks with a spreadsheet interface for large datasets [5]

 • Real-time collaboration with version history